VincentPaulV/RT-Labs-Open-Source/README.md

 | <your_ip_address>            | The IP address of the device hosting the web application        |
 | FOLDER_TO_STORE_DATA_IN_PUBLIC_FOLDER             | The folder in which our data.txt (Acceleration data) has to be stored (if it's the 11th expt then it is *expt-11*)        |

-With this we have successfully crearted the HTML Page that:
+With this, we have successfully created the HTML Page that:
  - Contains the Live Stream
  - Contains the Buttons to access the API file that is in ```pages/api```
  - Plot the graph of the data we have stored in the CSV file.